 I wrote!
 Reader NotesGo to section

-I remember very well when in Congress of the Nation , in the context of social and economic crisis, a former president told us: “...
-Argentina is doomed to success” .
-Surely he did not take into account that our justice is not very harsh when applying penalties, so success lasts little for Argentines .
+I remember very well when in the Congress of the Nation , in the middle of the social and economic crisis, a former president told us: “...
+Argentina is doomed to success rdquo; .
+Surely he did not take into account that our justice is not very hard when you apply penalties, so success lasts us little for Argentines .

 Publication Date: 19/04/2018